FastyPHP/fasty/README.md

 # Fasty
-A fast and simple PHP framework
+A simple and fast PHP framework

-(Currently under heavy development)